shopspring/decimal/README.md

 Arbitrary-precision fixed-point decimal numbers in go.

-NOTE: can "only" represent numbers with a maximum of 2^31 digits after the decmial point.
+NOTE: can "only" represent numbers with a maximum of 2^31 digits after the decimal point.

 ## Features